Words That Have The Prefix Un

 In contemporary English, the use of the un- prefix continues to be dynamic, adapting to new trends and reflecting societal shifts.
 One notable trend is the increasing use of un- in informal language and neologisms, particularly in the context of technology and social media.

-For example, the term unfollow has become ubiquitous on social media platforms, referring to the act of ceasing to subscribe to someone's updates.
+To give you an idea, the term unfollow has become ubiquitous on social media platforms, referring to the act of ceasing to subscribe to someone's updates.
 Similarly, unfriend has emerged as a common term for removing someone from one's list of friends on social networking sites.
 These terms illustrate how the un- prefix is readily applied to new verbs created in the digital age, highlighting its adaptability and relevance.

 Tips and Expert Advice